mieweb/datavis-glide/doc/md/development/index.md

 ## Managing Branches

+DataVis has (mainly) two branches: `stable` and `master`.
+In general, `stable` is what's out there in the wild, and `master` is what's next.
+There are also feature branches when necessary, like if it's a really big change or will take a while to finish.

 * For bug fixes, commit into the `stable` branch and merge to `master`.
 * For minor new features and refactoring, commit into `master` and merge into `stable` when they're well tested.
 * For major new features, commit to a feature branch, merging from `master` to keep up-to-date.
 When done, merge info `master` and delete the feature branch.
 Merge from `master` to `stable` when you're ready.